-No inspection of any roof void area was possible due to the health and safety restrictions.
+No inspection of the rear roof pitch was possible due to the lie of the land.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.